binhfdv/oai-v210/testbed-info.md

 The testbed consists of multiple Ubuntu servers, an Aruba switch, and a Kubernetes cluster.

+**The hardware, such as server and switch, can be different depending on purpose of use.
+However software, such as Kubernetes version, OAI version and Docker version, must be the same as provided in this instructions.**

+**Notes: Based on the hardwares, the interface configurations are required to be configured arcordingly.**

 <p align="center">
   <img src="images/k8s-testbed-infra.png" />
 </p>

 ---

 ## 2. Hardware Information

+**The Ubuntu version 20 or above is required.**
+In this testbed, both version 20 and 22 are used.

 ### 2.1 Ubuntu 22 – *ue*
 - **System**: NUC7i7BNHX